Top 10 Leaders in the Dragon Ball Super TCG

-This popular card fills your graveyard (er, drop zone) like no other, letting you once per turn mill three cards from your deck into it.
+This popular card fills your graveyard (er, drop zone) like no other, letting you, once per turn, mill three cards from your deck into it.
 If at least one was black, Masked Saiyan gains critical for the turn, sending damage to your opponent's drop zone rather than hand.
 Plus, if at least one wasn't black, Masked Saiyan gains +5000 power for the turn; try black/red pairings to try and access both bonuses.

 At four or less life, you can transform Masked Saiyan and draw two cards.
 His ability is exactly the same, but he now has 15,000 power and automatically draws when he attacks.
-With Bardock's milling and draw capabilities, you can quickly make use of effects that rely on a full drop zone, and his potential power boosts only sweeten the pot.
+With Bardock's milling and drawing capabilities, you can quickly make use of effects that rely on a full drop zone, and his potential power boosts only sweeten the pot.
 Bardock revolves around using multiple colors rather than one, has won me several local matches, and remains my favorite always-legal general, especially since he costs less than two dollars!

 1. Frieza (Bionic Strike Mecha Frieza)

 Despite some errata changes, Frieza's Bionic Strike form remains a deadly unit infamous for his ability to kill in just the second round.
 His ability lets you reduce the cost of an extra card (think instants in Magic) by one during your opponent's turn if you add a card from your life to your hand.
 This lowers your health, but stocks your hand and grants amazingly fast plays of your best extra units.